cs-open-project/projectsfound/README.md

 介绍: Apache ZooKeeper is an effort to develop and maintain an open-source server which enables highly reliable distributed coordination.

+### Amoro[Incubating]

+Description: Amoro is a Lakehouse management system built on open data lake formats like Apache Iceberg and Apache Paimon.

+介绍: Amoro is a Lakehouse management system built on open data lake formats like Apache Iceberg and Apache Paimon.

 ### Annotator[Incubating]

 Description: Apache Annotator is a collaborative community for creating annotation related code which works to provide a future for Annotator.js-based projects and plugins while enabling W3C spec-compliant Web Annotation in Web browsers, Web Publication readers, and the servers that serve them.